ocicl/ocicl/README.md

 # ocicl
 > An ASDF system distribution and management tool for Common Lisp

+NOTE: To request additions to the ocicl repo, file a new issue here at [https://github.com/ocicl/request-system-additions-here](https://github.com/ocicl/request-system-additions-here/issues/new?assignees=&labels=&projects=&template=request.yml&title=%5BSystem+Request%5D%3A+).

 What is it?
 ------------
 ``ocicl`` is a modern alternative to quicklisp.
 It is modern in the sense that: